usnistgov/Docs4NIST/README.md

-# NISTtheDocs2Death
+# NISTtheDocs2Death Action

-ReadTheDocs work-alike for sphinx documentation at the US National Institute of Standards and Technology
+This is a GitHub action that uses sphinx to build documentation and then host on <https://pages.nist.gov> as an approximation of [ReadTheDocs](https://readthedocs.org).